 Interest income, adjusted for amortization of premium, acquisition costs, and amendment fees and the accretion of original issue discount ("OID"), are recorded on an accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 120 days or more past due, or if the Company's qualitative assessment indicates that the debtor is unable to service its debt or other obligations, the Company will place the loan on non-accrual status and cease recognizing interest income on that loan for financial reporting purposes until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, the Company will remain contractually entitled to this interest.
 Interest payments received on non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current or, due to a restructuring, the interest income is deemed to be collectible.
+As of December 31, 2021, the Company did not hold any investment on non-accrual.
+As of December 31, 2020, the Company had one investment on non-accrual which represented 0.28% and 0.17% of its total portfolio at cost and fair market value, respectively.

-The Company currently holds loans in the portfolio that contain OID and expects to hold loans in the future that contain payment-in-kind ("PIK") provisions.
+The Company currently holds loans in the portfolio that contain OID and payment-in-kind ("PIK") provisions.
 The Company recognizes OID for loans originally issued at a discount and recognizes the income over the life of the obligation based on an effective yield calculation.
 PIK interest, computed at the contractual rate specified in a loan agreement, is added to the principal balance of a loan and recorded as income over the life of the obligation.
 Therefore, the actual collection of PIK income may be deferred until the time of debt principal repayment.
 To maintain the ability to be taxed as a RIC, the Company may need to pay out of both OID and PIK non-cash income amounts in the form of distributions, even though the Company has not yet collected the cash on either.

+As of December 31, 2021, the Company held 231 investments in loans with OID.
+The Company accrued OID income of \$438,390 for the year ended December 31, 2021.
+The unamortized balance of OID investments as of December 31, 2021, totaled \$3,028,962.
 As of December 31, 2020, the Company held 197 investments in loans with OID.
 The Company accrued OID income of \$392,902 for the year ended December 31, 2020.
 The unamortized balance of OID investments as of December 31, 2020, totaled \$2,299,058.
-As of December 31, 2019, the Company held 162 investments in loans with OID.
-The Company accrued OID income of \$245,353 for the year ended December 31, 2019.
-The unamortized balance of OID investments as of December 31, 2019, totaled \$1,733,632.

-As of December 31, 2020, the Company held two investments had a PIK interest component.
-As of December 31, 2019, the Company held two investments had a PIK interest component.
-During the years ended December 31, 2020 and 2019, the Company accrued PIK income in the amount of \$226,796 and \$91,960, respectively.
-The Company did not accrue PIK income during the year ended December 31, 2018.
+As of December 31, 2021, the Company held four investments that had a PIK interest component.
+As of December 31, 2020, the Company held two investments that had a PIK interest component.
+During the years ended December 31, 2021 and 2020, the Company accrued PIK income in the amount of \$257,412 and \$226,796, respectively.

-As of December 31, 2020 and 2019, the Company held \$4,289,122 and \$5,506,217 cash and cash equivalents, respectively.
-For the years ended December 31, 2020, 2019, and 2018, the Company earned \$31,828, \$145,127, and \$141,063, respectively, of interest income related to cash, which is included in other interest income within the accompanying statement of operations.
+As of December 31, 2021 and 2020, the Company held \$11,058,796 and \$4,289,122 cash and cash equivalents, respectively.
+For the years ended December 31, 2021, 2020, and 2019, the Company earned \$1,634, \$31,828, and \$145,127, respectively, of interest income related to cash, which is included in other interest income within the accompanying statement of operations.